Legal cannabis is the fastest growing industry in the United States.

 The projected value of US retail sales resulting from full legalization.
 This represents a 1,262% increase over 2014 wholesale and retail sales.

 States that have already legalized medical marijuana.
-11 more have pending legislation in 2015.

 of clinicians polled worldwide by the New England Journal of Medicine believe that the medicinal benefits outweigh the risks and potential harms.
 Within the next 5 years, the legal cannabis industry is expected to out earn the US film industry, the organic foods industry, and more than triple the revenues of the NFL.